Reviews You Can Rely On

 Memory

-Memory matters if you're doing the hard work of checking your blood pressure daily.
-You will want to make sure you can communicate that information to your doctor so your health will benefit.
+Memory matters if you're doing the routine work of checking your blood pressure daily.
+You will want to make sure you can communicate that information to your doctor and ultimately better benefit your health.

 The options in our lineup with apps have virtually unlimited memory.
 The QardioArm and Withings monitors automatically upload your readings, chart them, and save them.
 Both make it easy to email the recordings to yourself or your doctor.